giniedp/nw-buddy/README.md

 3. create a `.env` file and copy contents of `.env.example`.
 Adjust env variables as you need
 4. When working on PTR change the `NW_PTR=true` in `.env`

-`nw-extract` is currently a peer dependency, since it does not work on unix.
-But is needed on windows in order to run the extract commands.
-Current workaround: add it temporarily to dev dependencies by runinng `yarn add nw-extract`

 ## Extracting and importing game data

 Run `yarn nw-extract`.
 This will extract all necessary game data to `tmp/nw-data/live` (or `tmp/nw-data/ptr`)